Heavy-V1 "Knurled"

 *The Gelatin Filters were only mentioned in the earliest documentation, and no pricing was mentioned.
 They are in various “Bright” colors, more intense than the normal glass filters, and much rarer.

 The following table is a list of known Lator Lenses with the Serial Number and possible number produced in our estimate.
 Please help us in our efforts to expand this list by sending us any lens serial number/s not in our list so that it will be as accurate as possible, thank you!
-Latest UPDATE: Feb-24.
+Latest UPDATE: Nov-25.

 Please contact us with your lens list so that we can expand the information available for these lenses.